crowdsecurity/crowdsec-docs/crowdsec-docs/docs/contributing/getting_started.md

 ### Find a good first topic

 There are multiple repositories within the Crowdsecurity organization.
 [Each repository](https://github.com/crowdsecurity/) has beginner-friendly issues that are a great place to get started on your contributor journey.
-For example, [crowdsecurity/crowdsec](https://github.com/crowdsecurity/crowdsec/issues) and [crowdsecurity/hub](https://github.com/crowdsecurity/hub/issues) have help wanted and good first issue labels for issues that don’t need high-level Crowdsec knowledge to contribute to.
-The good first issue label also indicates that Crowdsecurity Members have committed to providing extra assistance for new contributors.
+For example, [crowdsecurity/crowdsec](https://github.com/crowdsecurity/crowdsec/issues) and [crowdsecurity/hub](https://github.com/crowdsecurity/hub/issues) have `help wanted` and `good first issue` labels for issues that don’t need high-level Crowdsec knowledge to contribute to.
+The `good first issue` label also indicates that Crowdsecurity Members are committed to providing extra assistance for new contributors.
 Another way to get started is to find a documentation improvement, such as a missing/broken link, which will give you exposure to the code submission/review process without the added complication of technical depth.

 ## Contribution rules